Bulk loading data to Azure SQL

 bulk insert csv into Azure SQL database

-• Here you will be asked to select the tables from the CSV file that you want to copy.
-You will also see the destination table name here.
-You can change this destination table name if you want.
+• Here, you will be asked to select the tables from the CSV file that you want to copy.
+You will also see the destination table name.
+You can change the name of this destination table if you want.
 Otherwise, click on Next.

 bulk insert CSV Azure